AngelRodRo/Seedman/readme.md

 - One-to-One
 - One-to-Many

-For define a new relation it's important define a new field referencing to some seed, this field need to have:
+For define a new relation it's important define a new field referencing a seed, this field must be the seed name with some properties:

 - **type**: model
 - **relation**: hasOne or hasMany.
-- **count**: Quantity model registers to generate
+- **count**: Records amount to create
 - **fkId (Optional)**: Custom foreign key, for default it's **modelId**

 Example: